For prose expect to wait eight weeks.

 Please type ‘submission’ in the subject line.

 We are open to submissions for front cover design.
 The design should be portrait orientated, measure about 210mm x 148mm and be greyscale/black and white.
-Please do not apply text – we’re more than happy to do that ourselves.
+Please do not apply text – we like to do that ourselves.

 Initial submissions should be sent as attached PDFs.
 On acceptance, we will request jpg format.
-You should include your legal name, contact details and a short, third person bio of no more than one hundred words.
+You should include your name and contact details.

 Send all artwork submissions to: firstname.lastname@example.org